Real-Projects-Digitalization/Team-1/README.md

 - **Simplify email management** for the digital age.
 - **Empower users** to take control of their online privacy.
 - **Reinvent email functionality** for the 21st century.

 ---

-## 🌍 Sustainability & Responsibility

-We are committed to measurable impact:
-- **User Growth Metrics**: Adoption rates and active users.
-- **Security Insights**: Number of compromised aliases blocked.
-- **Organization Benefits**: Clutter reduction and time savings.

----